DePayFi/widgets/README.md

 If that promise resolves, the widget assumes the tracking initialization was successful.
 If the promise rejects it will retry the tracking initialization over and over again.

-Make sure to evaulate within your tracking method if the response succeeded or not and throw an error accordingly.
+Make sure to evaluate within your tracking method if the response succeeded or not and throw an error accordingly.

 Your endpoint also needs to make sure to forward this to the [payment tracking api](https://depay.com/documentation/api#payments).